 Quite frankly, conserving your intake to one tiny half-serving of a delicious home-made brownie every day might take too much willpower (in fact the 2010 version of Dietary Guidelines for Americans doesn't appear to mention discretionary calories).

 What happens if you eat the whole pan in one gloriously decadent day of brownie-eating delight?
 Eating a whole 9 by 9 pan (about 9 brownies) would give you around 2,041 calories extra calories, mostly from large amounts of sugar and fat (really bad if you have a health condition such as diabetes).
 On the plus side, you'd get a lot of iron, B-complex vitamins, magnesium and potassium, but not enough to make it worth the extra calories.

 What if you eat two brownies per day and spread out the chocolaty goodness into a 4 or 5-day span?
 In this case, you'd get about 440 extra calories per day, which unless you need a huge number of calories, is still going to be more than what is available for daily discretionary use.
 Of course, you could up your physical activity for those days to make up the difference, but it takes a lot of exercise to burn 440 calories.

-On the other hand, eating two brownies every day might establish a habit that isn't good either, especially if you find yourself seeking out sweet treats every day after the original pan of brownies is gone.
-Overeating those 400 calories per day will lead to gaining an extra 2 or 3 pounds per month.
+On the other hand, eating two brownies every day might establish an ongoing bad habit, especially if you find yourself seeking out sweet treats every day after you've eaten all the brownies.

 American Heart Association.
 "Eating When Not Hungry."
 Accessed January 7, 2013. http://www.heart.org/HEARTORG/GettingHealthy/WeightManagement/LosingWeight/Eating-When-Not-Hungry_UCM_307262_Article.jsp.